Guidance Notes For Applicants

 Identifying defects, their causes and, in the case of adaptive works, functional deficiencies.

-c) Formulating proposals for repair, remediation and, where appropriate, adaptation which are philosophically and technically sound, explaining the impact on the historic fabric that any changes bring.
+Formulating proposals for repair, remediation and, where appropriate, adaptation which are philosophically and technically sound, explaining the impact on the historic fabric that any changes bring.

 Documenting investigations and proposals using reports, drawings, specifications, schedules and photographs.